Recommended for long-term investors on the hunt for low fees and focusing on the UK and US markets

 Freetrade has low non-trading fees.
 It doesn't charge an inactivity fee.

-At the time of the review, there is no account fee if you choose the basic account, but the ISA services within Freetrade Basic will have a £3 monthly fee after from 2020.
+At the time of the review, there is no account fee if you choose the basic account, but the ISA services within Freetrade Basic will have a £3 monthly fee after 2020.
 The withdrawal fee is charged only if you choose same-day withdrawal.
 In this case, a £5 fee is charged.

 Freetrade offers only GBP as a base currency, therefore a currency conversion fee is charged when you trade with USD-denominated stocks or ETFs.
 The currency conversion fee is the FX spot rate +/- 0.45%.